Regular Masonic jurisdiction: Germany

 The Vereinigte Großlogen von Deutschland or United Grand Lodges of Germany (VGLvD) is the regular Grand Lodge in Germany, it comprises five united Grand Lodges of varying traditions: two traditional German Grand Lodges, one Prussian Swedish Rite Grand Lodge, one English tradition Grand Lodge and one North American tradition Grand Lodge, the latter two Grand Lodges having been formed by occupying forces.

 There are also irregular masonic Grand Lodges in Germany including Women Freemasons (FGLD) as well as Co-Freemasons.

+Greece

+Freemasonry in Greece is represented by two Grand Lodges that claim regularity: the Grand Lodge of Greece and the National Grand Lodge of Greece.

+The Grand Lodge of Greece, established in 1867 and renamed after World War II, is recognized by the United Grand Lodge of England (UGLE) and maintains relations with most internationally recognized Masonic bodies.
+It is not currently recognized by the Grand Lodges of Scotland and Ireland.